asmaps/bepasty-docker/README.md

 **First start/"setup"**

-This fetches the image (if you haven't already done that)
+This fetches the image (if you haven't already done that) and creates a container.
 ```
 docker run -d --restart=always --name bepasty -p 5000:5000 -v /opt/bepasty:/srv/bepasty asmaps/bepasty
 ```
+After startup you should have the config file located in /opt/bepasty/bepasty.conf
+Adjust it to your needs and restart the server.

 **Stop the server**